tensargh/mtgleague/docs/mtgleague_prd.md

 - 🚧 As a Tournament Organiser, I should be able to set a player as anonymous so their name will not be visible to the public

 ### ❌ **NOT YET IMPLEMENTED USER STORIES:**
-- ❌ As a Tournament Organiser, I want to be able to run a top 8 event and enter the results
+- ❌ As a Tournament Organiser, I want to be able to enter Top 8 results after the season is complete
-- ❌ As a Tournament Organiser, I want to have flexibility in running the top 8 to decide how I will deal with no-shows
 - ❌ As a Tournament Organiser, I want to be able to post and update informational content, rules, and announcements for my Store or League
 - ❌ As a player, I want to see the results of a top 8 event without logging in